 Tell yourself the truth

 You do need to learn to be honest with yourself.
-Can you really not find the time/energy to write, or are you scared of what will happen if I do (the risk of rejection, the fear of exposure, the terror of failure – or of success)?
+Can you really not find the time/energy to write, or are you scared of what will happen if you do (the risk of rejection, the fear of exposure, the terror of failure – or of success)?
 It’s easy to use real problems as fake excuses, and if you do that, you’ll need to get past it – or, yes, you’ll never be a writer, because you’ll always find a reason not to be.

 But writing comes with enough self-doubt and criticism.
 Don’t let some impossible standard set by someone who has no idea of you or your life add to that.
 Find a method that works for you – and go do it.